peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * Modern Super Sonic cannot initiate his Floating Boost (the "auto-pilot" flight) while in mid-air.

-For more in-depth notes on changes, check out this link on pastebin: https://pastebin.com/xm4uTRz5

 Known issues:

 * In Unleashed Project 1.0, Super Sonic cannot clear the first whale jump in Cool Edge.